jumbosushi/jumbosushi.github.io/about.md

 Hi there :wave:

 Atsushi here.
-I'm a 5th year Business and Computer Science student at University of British Columbia.
+I'm a recent graduate from University of British Columbia with a Business and Computer Science Combined Major degree.

 I have most recently worked as a Software Engineering Intern at [Stitch Fix](http://stitchfix.com/).
 I've interned at [BlackBerry](https://ca.blackberry.com/) and at [Prynt](https://www.prynt.co/) in the past.